tee0402/tee0402.github.io/essays/linear_development.md

 Why is life so complicated?

-Fortunately, people have figured out ways to de-complicate our lives.
+Fortunately, people have figured out ways to uncomplicate our lives.